LucFlynn/PWP/README.md

 - Please update wireframes for clarity and consistency.
 I strongly recommend using a wireframing tool such as [wireframe.cc](https://wireframe.cc/) or [balsamiq](https://balsamiq.com/).
 - Always use the `alt` attribute on `<img>` tags.

+### Updated Feedback 5/22
+The content strategy is much better.
+Still your HTML structure is way off - both your `<head>` and `<body>` elements are missing.
+It may seem like a small thing, but it's really fundamental.

+It looks like the dropdown menu links are radio buttons - I suggest just making them regular links instead of a form input field.

+I suggest thinking about how you'd like to display and format your rants in a little more detail.
+This can affect your HTML structure, and what Bootstrap components you might want to use.
+Same thing with your Portfolio items.
+Have a look at the Bootstrap Thumbnail component.
+Also, on mobile view the thumbnails might be nice 2 by 2...
+I think you'll have enough horizontal space to accommodate that.

+Your contact form will need to have more fields that just the text box.
+You'll want a name or email field at the very least, a submit button, and there will also be a Google reCAPTCHA field.

+I think you have a decent start, but a little more detail in the wireframes would go a long way to help you with a better guide for your development.

+Thanks for making the requested changes to your Milestone.
+Your Milestone 2&alpha; now passes at [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+You're clear to begin development on your PWP.

+### Take note of the following:
+- **Build your layout and files directly inside the `/public_html` directory.** I see you have some files outside of the proper directory structure.
+- You should only have one **index.php** file, and all your page sections built on that one page - PWP is not a multi-page site.
+- **mail-config.php** needs to be in your `.gitignore` file - THIS IS VERY IMPORTANT.
+You do not want the sensitive data this file contains publicly available on GitHub!
+See [PWP Contact Form Instructions](https://bootcamp-coders.cnm.edu/class-materials/jquery-validated-captcha-form/) - I will be demo'ing this in class in the next week or so.
+- Move your **validator.js** file into a `/js` directory INSIDE `/public_html`.
+Again, all project files that are front-end accessible should be inside the /public_html directory.